fjahr/cisa-research/half-agg.md

 this could also be outsourced to a watchtower serverice.

 This issue is also [described in a little more detail here](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/README.md#half-aggregation-and-reorgs).

+#### Theoretical security proof

+While Schnorr signatures are proovably secure under just the Random Oracle Model (ROM), half-agg require both the ROM and the Algebraic Group Model (AGM).
+While this probably not an issue in practice it would be great if AGM was not needed.
+For now this just means that this would not be as conservative of an update as Schnorr signatures themselves.

 ### BIP